Re3899Ed/XCs8T5gMY/GLRFEU/s6sx/learning-process_6F8d_1749297000.md

 outlined on that page and do not file a public issue.

-By contributing to encodec, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to encodec, you agree that your contributions will be licensed